-As its name suggests, the Tactical Notebook continues the work done by the print publication of the same name of the 1990s.
+As its name suggests, The Tactical Notebook continues the work done by the print publication of the same name of the 1990s.
 Indeed, many of the articles in this blog are updated versions of pieces that originally appeared in the earlier incarnation of the magazine.
 As was the case with the analog Tactical Notebook, the articles that make up this blog are heavy on facts and light on opinion.
 Some, indeed, are little more than lists of various kinds, while others are translations of material found in foreign-language books and archives.

-If you like what you see on Tactical Notebook, you will probably find much of interest in the “flotilla” of small blogs connected to the Military Learning Gateway.
+If you like what you see on The Tactical Notebook, you will probably find much of interest in the “flotilla” of small blogs connected to the Military Learning Gateway.
 The same website is also linked to the Military Learning Library, which also contains articles, transcripts, and documents about the same sorts of subjects covered by the Tactical Notebook.

 For more on the philosophy behind the Tactical Notebook, please see: